 This reserve includes the exchange differences arising from the translation of foreign subsidiaries' financial statements.
-The balance of this reserve at 31 December 2010 was debit \in 29 million (2009: \notin 25 million debit balance).
+The balance of this reserve in the Group at 31 December 2011 was debit \in 30 million (2010: \in 29 million debit balance).

 Tax free reserves and reserves specially taxed